AlephAlpha/Nekomata/doc/Builtins.md

 Fails when the exponent is not an integer.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `denominator` (`ḍ`, `1 -> 1`)

 Get the denominator of a number.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.

 ### `numerator` (`ṇ`, `1 -> 1`)

 Get the numerator of a number.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

 This function is automatically vectorized.